-The following document provides information about the terms and conditions to participate in the Viva Tanzania programs as a volunteer or an intern, hereinafter “participants”.
-Everyone above 18 years of age, who is mentally and physically able, is allowed to participate in our programs.
-Minors need a written declaration of consent from parents.
+The following document provides information about the terms and conditions to participate in Viva Tanzania programs as a volunteer or an intern.
+Hereinafter volunteers or interns are called “participants”.
+Everyone above 18 years of age, who is mentally and physically able, can participate in our programs.
+Minors need a written declaration of consent from their parents.
 A maximum age limit does not exist.

 1.Registration and payment of registration and program fee

-After the participants chose a project, their registration is considered binding upon filling in the registration form on our website.
+After participants chose a project, their registration is considered binding upon filling in the registration form on our website.
 Within a maximum of three working days the registration will be confirmed by Viva Tanzania.
-After the confirmation the registration fee has to be paid within one week via PayPal.
-By confirming the application and by paying the registration fee the participant and Viva Tanzania enter a contract which does not require any further written form.
-After we received the payment, we will provide the participant with our two handbooks with lots of information regarding their stay in Arusha with Viva Tanzania.
+After the confirmation, the registration fee has to be paid within one week via PayPal.
+By confirming the application and by paying the registration fee the participant and Viva Tanzania enter into a contract which does not require any further written form.
+After we receive the payment, we will provide the participant with our two handbooks which have a lot of information about their stay in Arusha with Viva Tanzania.
 No later than six weeks prior to arrival the program fee, depending on the program duration, must be paid via PayPal.
-Different methods of payment for the program fee, like paying by installments or paying cash on arrival are possible according to agreement.
-If a participant books a placement on short notice (less then six weeks prior to arrival) all fees are due within one week.
+Different methods of payment for the program fee, like paying by installments or paying cash on arrival are possible according to prior agreement.
+If a participant books a placement on short notice (less than six weeks prior to arrival) all fees are due within one week.

 2. Registration and Program Fees

 The program fee is 150 Euro per week in a dorm in the volunteer house or with a host family.